speedment/speedment-doc/pages/speedment_examples.md

 ...
 ```

+{% include warning.html content = "
+Flattmapping with `finderBy` cannot be used in conjunction with transactions.
+" %}

 ### Many-to-One relations
 A Many-to-One relationship is defined as a relationship between two tables where many multiple rows from a first table can match the same single row in a second table.
 For example, a single language may be used in many films.